Achieving Long-Term Competitive Advantage through Continuous Process Optimization with Business Core Competency

 Knowledge of what it takes to get to a successful end-product is the first step to having a core-competency focus.
 A core-competency focus means that we are focused on the functional way we are getting to the end product.
 It requires an in-depth analysis of core functionality and process with an eye towards enhancing employee satisfaction and efficiency, product creation, and customer engagement.

 “You can miss the strength of competitors by looking only at their end products, in the same way you miss the strength of a tree if you look only at its leaves.”
-(1) Strengthening the “How” of the organization is key to growth and scale, because creating repeatable processes is the only way to keep moving forward through execution.
+(1) Strengthening the “How” of the organization is key to growth and scale.
+This is because creating repeatable processes is the only way to keep moving forward through execution of a business core competency.

 The Startup Balancing Act – How focused should we really be on this?